SaulBerrenson/BrowserStealer/README.md

 # BrowserStealer (Chrome and Firefox)
-Simple password stealer for chrome all version (includes 80+) and all gecko based browser (firefox etc.).
+Simple password stealer for chrome all version (includes 80+), microsoft edge browser and all gecko based browser (firefox etc.).

 - It's can find firefox from non standart location.
 - All WinApi calls has import table obfucation.
-- Support Chrome Browser
+- Support Chromium Browsers (Google Chrome, Microsoft Edge)
 - Support Gecko based browsers (Firefox and etc.) (warning: if browser x64 you need use x64 build)
 - Hidden import table (hidden - shell32, functions from kernel32, bcrypt and etc.)
 - Small size